BeaAngelaRicafort/CMPSC-311/Lab 2/README.md

-Please refer to ReadMe_Lab2 PDF.
+Please refer to ReadMe_Lab2 PDF for lab description.